robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 ## Try it out

+You'll first need to use the *qewd-monitor-adminui* application to stop the Worker processes, to ensure that this new back-end handler method is available to you when needed.

 To summarise, [see here](https://github.com/robtweed/qewd-microservices-examples/tree/master/src/windows-iris-crud/stage_20) to confirm what your application's folder layout and files should look like at this stage of this tutorial.